Headline/discord-compiler-bot/src/README.md

 # Structure
+Here's a little breakdown of the bot's source structure.
+Hopefully this can help you get your bearings on where to find what you're looking for.
 ```
 src/                        #  Our source folder
 ├── build.rs                #  Build script to embed git hash for ;botinfo commmand